goodguygoddy/goodguygoddy/README.md

 - 👯 I’m looking to collaborate on ...
 Projects
 - 🤔 I’m looking for help with ...
 Starting a Buisness
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-My eamil in my profile or [Portfolio Website](https://godwyn.dev)
+My email in my profile or [Portfolio Website](https://godwyn.dev)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I play Volleyball & Chess